Dr. Shirley's History Pages - Part 6

 323 BC - June 10

-Alexander dies in Babylon
+Alexander died in Babylon

 The empire was carved up between Alexander's generals Ptolemy, Seleucis, and Antigonus